Q1. What is 21CSC?

 Q4.
 What is anticipated scale of the 21CSC?

 Q5.
-How many young people and veterans are currently participating in the 21CSC?
+How many young people and veterans currently participate in the 21CSC?

 Q6.
 This initiative is to be a part of a group that meets the listed criteria and not for grant funding, correct?